 BS, Texas A&M University-Kingsville; Ph.D, Texas A&M University

-My group explores oxylipin biology in plant interactions with microbes, insects, and other stresses.
+My research program seeks to elucidate the physiological and ecological roles of oxygenated lipids (oxylipins) in plant interactions with microbes, insects, and other stresses.
 Oxylipins are a chemical group of oxygenated lipids found ubiquitously throughout all kingdoms of life and possess potent signaling activity.
 With very few exceptions, their role in plants is largely unknown.
-The two best studied plant oxylipins are jasmonic acid, a classic phytohormone involved in insect and pathogen defense, and green leaf volatiles, the smell of freshly cut grass used by plants to warn themselves and each other of incoming danger.
-Our inspiration comes from mammalian systems, where oxylipin analogues regulate all known biological processes and where nearly 80% of the drugs on the market target pathways under oxylipin control.
-The Borrego lab seeks to characterize the function of oxylipins in agro-economically relevant processes for important crop species.
-We utilize genetic, molecular, and biochemical approaches with transcriptomic, metabolomic, and lipidomic technologies to address problems such as insect and pathogen resistance, drought tolerance, and heavy metal accumulation.
+The two best-studied plant oxylipins are jasmonic acid, a classic phytohormone involved in insect and pathogen defense, and green leaf volatiles, the smell of freshly cut grass used by plants to warn themselves and each other of incoming danger.